akelly1954/Samples/source/README.md

 directory and its contents before (re)building everything.

 A word about **eclipse**... it does not handle changes to any of its configuration files (CMakeLists.txt,
-\*.cmake**, etc) very well.
-If you have to modify them (as you do when running any of the ...build.bash files), you might want to do it from the command line without Eclipse running, as it will get confused and ask you quite a few questions (about refreshing its files), and then try to recreate its environment (which at least at this time it does not do very well).
+\*.cmake, etc) while it is running very well.
+If you have to modify these type of files (as you do when running any of the ...build.bash scripts, you might want to do it from the command line without Eclipse running, as it may get confused and ask you quite a few questions (about refreshing its files), and then try to recreate its environment (which at least at this time it does not do very well).
 If this happens, simply close all editor windows within eclipse, and shut it down.
 Then rerun the **base-linux-build.bash** script again (and don't do it again...)

+The other thing about **eclipse**, is that when it comes up, it takes a while for the indexing to do its work.
+This means, for example, that when you hover with the mouse over an object name in the source, it may tell you that it does not recognize it even though 5 minutes later, it will.
+It's just the way it is (for now).

 The various other directories that are base directories for the various projects included under **source**, each has its own **linux-build.bash** script which builds that particular project.